Development

 It installs the Sphinx documentation package

-that allows the documentation in the docs
+that allows the documentation in the docs directory to be build,

 generating nicely formatted HTML output: